How do doctors test for MS?

 Tests and diagnosis

-The questions the doctor asks and the ability to critically examine the signs and symptoms is crucial in getting an accurate diagnosis.
-The doctor will perform tests to examine the following:
+The questions the doctor asks, and the ability to critically examine the signs and symptoms a person presents is vital for reaching an accurate diagnosis.
+The doctor will perform tests to help them assess a person's:

-In addition to taking a thorough history and physical exam, the doctor may recommend some diagnostic tests to help confirm the diagnosis.
+In addition to taking a thorough medical history and physical exam, the doctor may recommend some of the following diagnostic tests to help confirm the diagnosis.

 Magnetic resonance imaging (MRI)